 - 2. Select the Height tool from the DTM Menu.
 (DTM > Analysis > Height) - 3.
-Select the proposed tin file: proposed.tin located in c:\data\geo\VDOT\drain1 - 4.
+Select the proposed tin file: proposed.tin located in $c:\langle data \rangle geo \rangle VDOT \rangle drain1 \rangle$ - 4.
 Activate the Show Contour and Show Flow Arrow toggles.
 The color may be altered to your choice of colors from the active color table on the Height dialog box.
 The weight of the contour line and arrow are controlled by the active MicroStation settings.